medicare part d

 If you have an annual deductible and have paid it, your plan will then start cost-sharing.
 The Medicare Part D copayment or coinsurance is the amount you pay for a prescription, while the plan pays the remaining Medicare-approved amount.

 If your plan has coinsurance, the amounts can change.
-That’s because drug plans and manufacturers can change their charges anytime throughout the year.
+Drug plans and manufacturers can change their charges anytime throughout the year.
 Your plan could also start offering a generic form of your medication, but you could remain on the brand-name drug.
 The amount you end up paying also depends on the tier level assigned to the medication.

 To reduce your coinsurance costs, request a generic version of your medication and learn which pharmacies in your area are preferred.
 Preferred pharmacies usually offer better prescription costs.
 When you get a prescription refill, ask whether your plan covers a generic option.
 Switching from brand-name to generic could save you a lot of money.